Rendering forms

 {% form class: "contact-form", autocomplete: true %}

-submitted_form_fields
+submitted_form_fields object

-Liquid object, which provides the non-file field values submitted.
+Within the form block, you have access to the submitted_form_fields Liquid object, which provides the non-file field values submitted.
 This is useful for preserving form input when validation fails.

 Example: